-Great interest but not enough cash for e-cars in North Macedonia | bneGREEN
+Great interest but not enough cash for e-cars in North Macedonia

-Few people in North Macedonia can afford an electric vehicle (EV) but that didn’t stop crowds flocking to the first exhibition of electric cars in the country, held at the East Gate Mall in Skopje on October 12-16.
+Few people in North Macedonia can afford an electric vehicle (EV), but that didn’t stop crowds flocking to the first exhibition of electric cars in the country, held at the East Gate Mall in Skopje on October 12-16.

 North Macedonia will soon start producing a complete electric car at German Next.e.GO Mobile's factory in the city of Tetovo, currently under construction, and it already has several factories producing car parts.
 Most of its population, however, drive older, polluting petrol cars imported from Western Europe.

-Even though the hope is that e-vehicles will be more present in future, for now electric car models are too expensive for the average Macedonian, who makes an average monthly wage of slightly over €500.
+Even though the hope is that e-vehicles will be more present in future, for now electric car models are too expensive for the average Macedonian, who earns an average monthly wage of slightly over €500.
 To put that into context, a Tesla model 3 Dual Motor AWD manufactured in 2019 with 22,000 km mileage costs €58,900.

 Despite the cars being far out of reach financially, amid strong interest from the public there was a presentation of various models on October 15, including e-cars from famous brands such as Tesla, Alfa Romeo, Fiat, Porsche, Citroen, MG, Toyota, Volkswagen, Pocco, Seres and Opel, as well as electric car chargers from Olympia Motors and SwedCharges.

-The event also featured the first electric supermini old timer Zastava 750, known in former Yugoslavia as Fico.
+The event also featured the first electric supermini old timer Zastava 750, known in former Yugoslavia as the Fico.
 The model was very popular in the 1960s and 1970s, when it was produced by former Serbian carmaker Crvena Zastava.

 Fans of the technology of the future were able to learn more details about EV models that can rarely be seen on the streets, as well as how they charge and how plug-in hybrid vehicles and self-charging hybrids work, during a presentation by Macedonia TV presenter and host of the event Marko Noveski.